 The last room holds the coffins of the Sheare brothers who were executed by the British following the Rising of 1798.
 When their old coffins were replaced with new ones at the bicentennial commemoration in 1998, it was discovered that the standard British punishment for traitors had been enacted: the bodies had been hanged, drawn and quartered.

-In the church graveyard are other notables, including Oliver Bond, who took part in the 1798 Rising and mathematician William Rowan Hamilton.
+In the church, the graveyard is other notables, including Oliver Bond, who took part in the 1798 Rising and mathematician William Rowan Hamilton.
 It is generally thought that the remains of Robert Emmet, executed during the 1803 Rising, are also interred at St. Michan’s.

 Why is it that decomposition of these bodies has been retarded more than elsewhere in Dublin?
 It was thought the high concentration of lime might be the answer, but it is no more so here than in other vaults around the city.
 Possibly it occurs because St. Michan’s Church lies lower and nearer the bed of the Liffey.
 There occurs a similar condition at Knockmoy Abbey in County Galway, also on the Aran Islands.
 Twelfth-century historian Geraldus Cambrensis noted more than six hundred years ago: “There is in the west of Connacht, an island place in the sea, called Aren, to which St. Brendan had often recourse.
 The dead bodies need not be graveled, for the ayre is so pure that the contagion of any carrion may not infect it.”